 Not all hot wells are built equal

 The days of using old calrod technology and mechanical controls are in the rearview mirror for a few manufacturers in the marketplace.
-Other ways of heating can include rope style heaters, silicone heating pads and induction; however, induction requires the purchase of special pans to make the system work and comes with a higher purchase price, while also limiting pan configuration.
+Other ways of heating can include rope style heaters, silicone heating pads and induction; however, induction hot food display counters require the purchase of special pans to make the system work and comes with a higher purchase price, while also limiting pan configuration.

 Built for energy savings